ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 });
 ```

-> The superform adapter is only to be used on the client, it is **not** a replacement for any other validation library, especially not on the server.
+The superform adapter can only to be used on the client, and is in general **not** a replacement for any other validation library.
 Hopefully, you can switch to something better now.

 ### superValidateSync is renamed to defaults